deanagan/deanagan.github.io/_posts/2020-05-25-Discovering-Typescript-Enums.md

 console.log("An apple's numeric value is " + AmbientFruit.Apple);
 ```

 Ambient enums don't emit a lookup object.
-When I looking at the value of AmbientFruit.Apple as Javascript code, it appears like it is telling the compiler that *"I have this type somewhere, and you can go ahead and compile it"*.
+Looking at the value of AmbientFruit.Apple as Javascript code, it appears like it is telling the compiler that *"I have this type somewhere, and you can go ahead and compile it"*.
 If the type doesn't really exist, then we get a **runtime error**.

 ## 4. Preserve Const Enum Flag